The death of Maine’s greatest legend, Chamberlain

 Chamberlain’s public funeral was also a day of community bereavement.
 All businesses were ordered closed, and “all college exercises were suspended,” as thousands mourned the life of Brunswick’s favorite son.

-On April 12 of 1865, Major Gen. Joshua L. Chamberlain officially accepted the “surrender of Arms and Flags of Lee’s Army of Northern Virginia,” at Appomattox Courthouse, just days before the assassination of President Abraham Lincoln.
+On April 12, 1865, Major Gen. Joshua L. Chamberlain officially accepted the “surrender of Arms and Flags of Lee’s Army of Northern Virginia” at Appomattox Courthouse, just days before the assassination of President Abraham Lincoln.

 Bowdoin College President William DeWitt Hyde described his predecessor as having a “nature … of English strength and French grace, military valor and Christian idealism.”